-Wendy Sura Thomson is a 5-star author of both Summon the Tiger and The Third Order, with several more works underway.
-She lives in Michigan with her two beloved Irish Setters and covets sipping coffee outdoors first thing in the morning, rain or shine., listening to the waterfall and the birds and watching [often with amusement] the pups explore.
+Wendy Sura Thomson is a 5-star author of Summon the Tiger, The Third Order, and Ted and Ned, with more underway.
+She lives in Michigan with her three beloved Setters and covets sipping coffee outdoors first thing in the morning, rain or shine, listening to the waterfall and birds, and watching [often with amusement] the pups explore.

 Books by Wendy Sura Thomson

 Maggie Fraser met the man of her dreams one day in New York City.
 She had never been happier - until tragedy struck, sending her into an emotional tailspin.
 Her recovery was rudely interrupted by her accidental possession of a mysterious and ancient amulet.